Related Practice Areas

 Copyright in a work is secured automatically when the work is created in a fixed medium.
 No publication or registration or other action is required to secure copyright.
 However, there are definite advantages to registration, including the right to recover statutory damages for any infringement of the work.

 Filing fees range from $35 - $65 per work, although under certain circumstances group registrations may be possible.
-If you wish to secure a copyright registration, visit www.copyright.gov or find an intellectual property attorney to assist you.
+Contact Kandis Koustenis at email@example.com or 703-525-4000 if you wish to discuss copyright protection for your works of expression.